Theory of Three-Photon Transport Through a Weakly Coupled Atomic Ensemble: Results

-where $\psi_2$ is the two photon outgoing wavefunction calculated in Sec. \ref{subsec:two-photon}.
-The condition (\ref{eq:drive cond1}) is so strict that it may lead to experimentally undetectable output signal from the system.
-However, as we calculated in Appendix \ref{apx:power correc}, the leading-order four- and three-photon concatenated diagrams merely add a position-independent shift to the value of $G^{(3)}$ and $G^{(2)}$,respectively; this constant shift would cancel with the leading-order two-photon constant correction in $\expval{\hat{a}^\dagger(x)\hat{a}(x)}$ at $\mathcal{O}\left(P_{\rm in}/P_{\rm sat}\right)$ in $g^{(3)}$ and $g^{(2)}$.
-We may therefore relax the drive strength to (\ref{eq:drive cond1}) to be
+The condition (\ref{eq:drive cond1}) is so strict that it may lead to and experimentally undetectable output signal from the system.
+However, as we calculate in Appendix \ref{apx:power correc}, the leading-order three- and four-photon concatenated diagrams merely add a position-independent shift to the value of $G^{(2)}$ and $G^{(3)}$, respectively.
+Since $g^{(3)}_c(x_1,x_2,x_3)$ must decay to zero when two of its arguments are far apart, this constant shift would cancel with the leading-order two-photon constant correction in $\expval{\hat{a}^\dagger(x)\hat{a}(x)}$ at $\mathcal{O}\left(\beta\frac{P_{\rm in}}{\Gamma_{\rm tot}}\right)$ in $g^{(2)}$ and $g^{(3)}$.
+We may therefore relax the constraint on the drive strength to,

 while still using the approximation in (\ref{eq:g3ng2}) to calculate $g_c^{(3)}$.
 The condition (\ref{eq:drive cond2}) guarantees that the leading-order five-photon concatenated diagram, which is expected to be at order $\beta P_{\rm in}^2/\Gamma_{\rm tot}^2$, is negligible compared with the term at order $\beta^2$ in $g_c^{(3)}$.
 Numerical simulations in Sec. \ref{subsec:num ver} confirm that, within this stronger drive regime, our perturbative calculation of $g_c^{(3)}$ agrees closely with those obtained from the full cascaded-master-equation treatment.